Implant Fixed Bridges

 Cleaning your partial fixed bridge really isn't any different than cleaning your natural teeth.
 The only thing you must remember is to clean between it and your gums.
 Sometimes you may need a special, small brush or type of floss that helps you clean those areas that are hard to reach.
 Additionally, since partial fixed bridges are made from porcelain, you'll want to make sure that you use nonabrasive fluoride toothpaste, so you don't damage them.

 You'll also need a regular check-up every 6 months, and occasionally you'll also need to visit our office for an adjustment.
-Otherwise, these are easy to wear and to care for, so if you're interested in this procedure to make sure you call Julie A. Phillips, DDS, MS at 336-274-5400 today.
+Otherwise, these are easy to wear and to care for, so if you're interested in this procedure to make sure you call Dr. Julie Phillips Prosthodontics at 336-274-5400 today.